wavefrontHQ/docs/pages/doc/query_language_reference.md

 ### Aggregating Data Points That Line Up

-The easiest way to see the results of an aggregation function is when all of the input series report their data points at exactly the same time, so the points at any given timestamp all "line up".
-The aggregation function operates on the values in each "lineup" of points, and returns each result in a point at the corresponding timestamp.
+The easiest way to see the results of an aggregation function is when all of the input series report their data points at exactly the same time.
+This causes the points at any given timestamp to all line up.
+The aggregation function operates on the values in each lineup of points, and returns each result in a point at the corresponding timestamp.

 For example, consider the two time series in the following chart.
 The reporting interval for these series is 1 minute, and the points in these series "line up" at each 1-minute mark on the x-axis.
 We use a point plot to reveal the correspondences between reported points.